Starlink vs. Viasat: Which Satellite Provider Is Better?

 Starlink customers are relatively enthusiastic about their service, especially when it’s compared to other satellite internet providers.

-“There aren't that many options for remote locations, and what is there is low speed and expensive,” says Lauren Morley, a customer with Starlink Mobile who plans to live in an RV on the road.
+“There aren't that many options for remote locations, and what is there is low speed and expensive,” says Lauren Morley, a customer with Starlink Roam who plans to live in an RV on the road.
 “It was very cool when we were traveling to set up the Starlink in the middle of a secluded forest and be connected!”

 One customer we spoke to actually had Viasat before switching to Starlink, finding that Starlink was a much better option for their needs.